 The major goal of the Neuroscience Program is to provide graduate students with broad education in both the theoretical and practical aspects of research in neuroscience.
 Our students receive a diversified training in neuroanatomy, neurophysiology, neuropharmacology, molecular and cellular neurobiology, and research methods in neuroscience.
 In addition, the students have the opportunity to obtain experience in teaching and in presenting research results.
 Our goal is to produce Ph.D.s who will engage in neuroscience research as postdoctoral fellows, and eventually as researchers in academia or industry.

 The curriculum is designed to prepare the students for active research careers.
-Core courses include Graduate Neuroscience, Methods in Neuroscience, Trends in Neuroscience, Neuroscience Seminars, Univariate Statistics, and Professional Issues.
+Core courses include Graduate Neuroscience, Science Communications, Trends in Neuroscience, Brain Institute Seminars, Univariate Statistics, and Responsible Conduct of Research.
 Students also take a variety of specialized electives, while performing research, beginning in the first year of the Program.
 All course work is completed in two years, allowing the students to concentrate full time on research from their third year on.

 Each student's program is guided closely by an advisor and a dissertation committee.
 To obtain the Ph.D., each student takes a qualifying exam following completion of his/her course work, prepares a prospectus of his/her dissertation research proposal, and prepares a Ph.D. dissertation and oral dissertation defense.

 All students accepted into the Neuroscience Ph.D.
-Program are supported by a teaching assistantship and/or research assistantship, which include a competitive stipend ($31,000 as of January, 2020), a full tuition waiver, and a health insurance supplement.
+Program are supported by a teaching assistantship and/or research assistantship, which include a competitive stipend ($32,000 as of July, 2022), a full tuition waiver, and 100% health insurance.